matthewasisgress/multiway-classification/README.md

 ## Overview

 We apply R package **cpfa** (Asisgress, 2025) to three real datasets.
-First, we apply the package MNIST (LeCun, Cortes, and Burges, 1998; LeCun et al., 2002)---showing how the package can be used to distinguish between images of the digits 2 and 3.
+First, we apply the package to MNIST (LeCun, Cortes, and Burges, 1998; LeCun et al., 2002)---showing how the package can be used to distinguish between images of the digits 2 and 3.
 Next, we apply the package to Fashion MNIST (Xiao, Rasul, and Vollgraf, 2017)---distinguishing among images of tops, trousers, and sandals.